citusdata/django-multitenant/README.md

    `Ex: tenant_id='store_id'`
 1. All foreign keys to TenantModel subclasses should use TenantForeignKey in place of models.ForeignKey
+1. Referenced table in TenenatForeignKey should include a Unique key including tenant_id and primary key `Ex:
+   class Meta(object):
+        unique_together = ["id", "store"]`
-1. A sample model implementing the above 2 steps:
+1. A sample model implementing the above 3 steps:
   ```python

     class ProductManager(TenantManagerMixin, models.Manager):